What we do

-Complete the referral form below.
 GPs should refer via e-RS.
 We do not accept referrals to the facial pain clinic via e-RS.
-Patients with facial pain should be advised to see their dentist, who can refer them to the service if no dental cause for the pain is identified.
+Patients with facial pain should be advised to see their dentist, who can refer them to the service via this SmartSurvey link if no dental cause for the pain is identified.

-- For suspected cancer use the 2 week wait referral pathway.
+- For suspected cancer, use the urgent suspected cancer referral pathway.